The Wests Tigers are a Sydney-based professional Rugby League Club representing the Inner West and Western Sydney.

 Wests Tigers farewelled retiring club legend, Robbie Farah, at the end of the 2019 season.
 Other departures included Ryan Matterson (Eels), Robbie Rochow (retirement), Mahe Fonua (Super League) and Esan Masters (Cowboys).

-The 2020 Wests Tigers campaign has been strengthened by the recruitment of a number of new faces including Adam Doueihi, Billy Walters and the Leilua brothers, Luciano and Joey.
+The 2020 Wests Tigers campaign looked to have been strengthened by the recruitment of a number of new faces including Adam Doueihi, Billy Walters and the Leilua brothers, Luciano and Joey.

 They also play home games at ANZ Stadium and Bankwest stadium.

-The club has their headquarters and offices at Concord Oval where the team continues to train.
+The club has its headquarters and offices at Concord Oval where the team continues to train.